bfritscher/cours-ptw-slides/zero_to_hero_angular.md

     - `loadLocalStorage`: to help restore the movies array from storage (json->array)
     - `saveLocalStorage`: to help to save the movies array to storage array->json
   - 4 public api methods
-    - `getMovies`: returns a array of movies
+    - `getMovies()`: returns a array of movies
-    - `addMovie`: takes a movie object and adds it to the internal movies array and also perssits to localstorage
+    - `addMovie(movie)`: takes a movie object and adds it to the internal movies array and also perssits to localstorage
-    - `removeMovie`: removes the given movie from the list and perssistent storage
+    - `removeMovie(movie)`: removes the given movie from the list and perssistent storage
-    - `emptyMovie`: return as movie object which has two empty properties title, comment;
+    - `getMovie(id)`: return as movie object matching the id;

-### create a controller and a view to display a movie
+### create a component and route to display a movie

   - map it to the /movie/:id url
   - it will display a movie at index id in the movies array
   - use a filter to display the title in uppercase

-TODO: screenshot?